Kubernetes on AWS Resources

 Overall Architecture

 Kube2iam is deployed as a DaemonSet in your cluster.
-Therefore, a pod of Kube2iam will be scheduled to run on every worker node of your Kubernetes cluster.
+Therefore, a Kube2iam pod will be scheduled to run on every worker node of your Kubernetes cluster.
 Whenever a different pod makes an AWS API call to access resources, that call will be intercepted by the Kube2iam pod running on that node.
-Kube2iam then ensures that the pod is assigned appropriate credentials to access the resource.
+Kube2iam then ensures the pod is assigned appropriate credentials to access the resource.

-You also need to specify an Identity and Access Management (IAM) role in the pod spec.
+You must also specify an Identity and Access Management (IAM) role in the pod spec.
 Under the hood, the Kube2iam pod will retrieve temporary credentials for the IAM role of the caller and return them to said caller.
-Basically, all the Amazon Elastic Compute Cloud (EC2) metadata API calls are made into a proxy.
-(A Kube2iam pod should run with host networking enabled so that it can make the EC2 metadata API calls.)
+All the Amazon Elastic Compute Cloud (EC2) metadata API calls are made into a proxy.
+(A Kube2iam pod should run with host networking enabled to make the EC2 metadata API calls.)

 Implementation